LaraNU/rsschool-cv/cv.md

 ## **Work Experience**
 ******
-I have some projects where I try new skills
+I have some projects where I try new skills.
     1.[Shelter](https://rolling-scopes-school.github.io/laranu-JSFE2023Q1//shelter/pages/main/)

 ## **Education and Courses**